 Upgrading from SabreDAV 3.1 to 3.2

 sabre/dav 3.2 has been released. sabre/dav 3.2 is a new major version, and has several new features.
-To accomodate those features, a number of backwards-compability breaks were needed.
+To accommodate those features, a number of backwards-compatibility breaks were needed.

 This document is split in three segments.
 First the new features, then a list of changes as they relate to CalDAV and CardDAV clients, and lastly a list of changes for users who deployed sabre/dav themselves (so server admins or developers using sabre/dav as a dependency).